Rafnuss/eBird2ABAP/README.md

 ## Process

-1. Construct a list of valid cards
+1. Construct the list of valid cards
-   1. Group raw EBD data to checklist level information
+   1. Group raw EBD data to checklist level information (merge shared checklist)
    2. Filter checklists which could make a valid card
       1. Keep only complete checklists
-      2. Keep only checklists with `Historical`, `Stationary`, `Traveling` protocol
+      2. Keep only checklists with `Historical`, `Stationary`, `Traveling`, `Incidental` protocol
-      3. Keep only checklists `within pentad`, that is,
+      3. Keep only checklists within the pentad, that is,
+         1. Exclude checklists with `historical` protocol that don't have a distance.
-         1. Exclude checklists with `traveling` protocol with distance greater than the distance from center of checklist to closest pentad limit.
+         2. Exclude checklists with distance greater than the distance from center of checklist to closest pentad limit (accept some overlap with a correction factor).
-         2. Exclude checklists with `historical` protocol that don't have a distance.
       4. Keep only checklists with duration greated than 0.
    3. Group checklists by date (named `checkday` later on)
-   4. Loop over each possible pentad-observer group
-      1. Iterate through all `checkday` sorted by date: `i`
-         1. Find all `checkday` over the following 4 days `f`
-            1. If valid (i.e., sum(duration over all `checkday`)>2hr), create the card (identified by `pentad_observer_date`) and set `i = i + f + 1`
+   4. Group checklists into pentad_observer group so that we only have to loop through the date to find valid card
+   5. Preliminary filter to eliminate all pentad_observer for which the sum over the entire period does not lead to 2h
+   6. For each remaining pentad_observer, apply the function `checkday_pentad_observer()`, which,
+      1. Compute the temporal distance between all checkday and check if they are within 5 days.
+      2. Loop through all checkday,
+         1. Compute the total duration of all checkdays within temporal distance
+            1. If valid, create the card_id and apply it to all checkday.
+Iterate to the first next checkday that was not within temporal distance
-            2. If invalid, move to `i = i+1`
+            2. If invalid, iterate to the next checkday
-2. Combine checklists into the valid cards
+2. Create the card data
-   1. Loop through all cards
-      1. Add checklists which are: (1) within pentad, (2) same observer and (3) day within the 5 day period.
-This list of checklists is different from the one used to construct the list of valid card.
+   1. For each valid card, aggregate all checklists which are (1) within pentad, (2) same observer and (3) day within the 5 day period.
+This include more checklists than used to construct the list of valid cards
 3. Add species level information to cards
-   1. Loop through each card
-      1. Filter by checklists
-      2. Compute species level information.
+   1. Add sequence information based on first occurance on checklist.
+4. Export in JSON

 ## Matching entry